dzooli/tvtrader-store/README.md

 This directory contains the configuration and code for the storage component of the TvTrader system.
 It consists of:

 1. **InfluxDB** - A time-series database for storing financial price data
+2. **Vault** - A secrets management service for secure token storage
-2. **Keycloak** - An identity and access management service for secure token storage
+3. **Keycloak** - An identity and access management service (legacy, being replaced by Vault)
-3. **Importer** - A service that periodically imports price data from an external source
+4. **Importer** - A service that periodically imports price data from an external source

 ## Components